10 actions

 Whether you're returning to poetry or just starting out, this guide is here to help you feel empowered, not intimidated.

-I’ve created this based on my own personal experience (I gave up writing poetry for a decade after being intimidated by academia) and my experience as a creative writing teacher working with new poets.
+I’ve created this based on my experience as a poet and my experience as a creative writing teacher working with new poets.

 If you’re looking to ignite your creativity and improve your poetry, without the overwhelm of an academic-styled resource then you’ll love this workbook.